tldr-pages/tldr/pages/linux/pacgraph.md

 `pacgraph --console`

-- Override default filename/location.
-Do not specify extension:
+- Override the default filename/location (Note: Do not specify the file extension):

 `pacgraph --file={{path/to/file}}`